 Tip: Either pour footers below the deck and mount posts to the footer or pull deck boards in the location you want the posts to land and mount posts into the framing of the deck.

-With all of the wooden pergola kits available, there’s sure to be one that will create the perfect outdoor entertainment space for your home.
+With all of the wooden pergola kits available, there’s sure to be one that will create the perfect outdoor entertainment space for your home or business.